Sabrina-Moore/Showcase-Repo/README.md

 Foster Youth on average will be placed in three different homes before reaching 18.
 Each time they move, they start from scratch with their support system.
 A new home, new guardians, maybe even new friends if they move to a different school zone.
 From a study by Portland State University that interviewed foster youth in California, they identified “times of transition as disruptive to the stability and longevity of relationships.”

-And when someone doesn’t have these networks, everything including social skills, job security, and housing stability is impacted.
+And when someone doesn’t have these networks, **everything** including social skills, job security, and housing stability is impacted.
 We found when researching nonprofits that specialize in providing services to this group that they are shifting their strategies to developing and maintaining support systems to build relational permanence.
 Having more robust social ties with peers, friends, and trusted adults leads to multidimensional support in the form of emotional, tangible, and informational support.

-So we thought, how might we help foster youth meaningfully connect to people and resources while experiencing a broken support system to deepen already existing connections?
+So we thought, how might we **help** foster youth meaningfully connect to people and resources while experiencing a broken support system to deepen already existing connections?

-That’s where our feature comes in, Haven, a new addition to the chat tab.
-It’s a toolkit that can be added to any chat for any user that needs additional support for facilitating conversation to nurture already existing connections with friends or trusted adults.
+That’s where our feature comes in, **Haven**, a new addition to the chat tab.
+It’s a **toolkit** that can be added to any chat for any user that needs additional support for facilitating conversation to nurture already existing connections with friends or trusted adults.
 This feature is optional and customizable, so users can integrate as much as they want into their chats, or remove anything that they find disruptive to their habits.

 Video of feature here.